 Be wary when you get an offer that seems too good to be true—it usually is.

 Quality logo design can't be rushed.

 Logo design is not just about arranging a couple of elements or quickly drawing a symbol.
-It involves detailed communication with the client to learn about their goals, needs, and target audience, researching the market to insure our design is original, creating dozens or hundreds of different ideas in order to be able to choose the best one to turn into a final design, all the wile thinking about the deeper symbolic message behind the logo.
+It involves detailed communication with the client to learn about their goals, needs, and target audience, researching the market to ensure our design is original, creating dozens or hundreds of different ideas in order to be able to choose the best one to turn into a final design, all the while thinking about the deeper symbolic message behind the logo.